-If you've ever experienced dandruff or a dry scalp, then you know it's the literal worst—and the difference between the two isn't super obvious.
-If you're wondering about the cause of (and best solution for) your flakes, we've got you covered.
+If you've ever experienced a flakey scalp, then you know it's the literal worst.
+But is it dandruff or do you just have a dry scalp?
+Turns out, the difference between the two isn't super obvious.
+If you're wondering about the cause of (and the best solution for) your flakes, we've got you covered.

 Here's a complete breakdown of dandruff vs. dry scalp and what to do about both.
 (Related: 10 Scalp-Saving Products for Healthier Hair)

 Dandruff is the term for the tiny flakes of skin, dried oil, and dirt build-up that develop on your scalp.
 Meanwhile, a dry scalp is one that has very little oil on it.
 Sometimes the two conditions are connected, but not always.

 In some cases, dandruff flakes are simply a result of a dry scalp, which can happen due to poor scalp care (like using drying products or shampooing too often), according to Sheel Desai Solomon, M.D., a dermatologist in North Carolina.